novacain1/carslab-public/rhocp-clusters/mgmt/xj.cars.lab/README.md

-# VOLT
+# XJ

-Volt is a Management cluster.
+XJ is a Management cluster.

 # Telco Managment Cluster